 Events specialists, Square powers many of Australia’s favourite festivals and events including Splendour in the Grass, GABS and Tough Mudder.
 Our flexible payment solutions support events organisers to reduce queues, increase sales and reduce the cost and security issues associated with handling large volumes of cash.

 Square is a total solution for events, giving you the integration options to sell tickets online and on the door, or even via our innovative online store product and point of sale technology.
-On event day, you can take customer payments quickly, easily and securely from anywhere at the venue, and receive those funds into your account as soon as the next business day.
+On event day, you can take customer payments quickly, easily and securely from anywhere at the venue, and receive those funds into your account as soon as the next day.

 Square offers a quick and easy sign up and you can start taking payments almost immediately with no credit checks or bank visits required.
 There are no monthly fees; you’ll only pay when you make a card sale.